 I recommend aimlessly wandering wherever you happen to be staying and simply settling into a cafe that draws you in.
 This is how I’ve generally found the places that ended up stealing my heart (and much of my disposable income in the form of coffee).

 If you don’t like to leave things to chance, though, this is a good list of some of the city’s iconic and seductive traditional cafe-brasseries.
-This one directs you to some of the better new places for decent coffee in the city.
+This one directs you to some of the better new places for decent coffee in the city, while this feature on cafes coveted by today’s writers in Paris shows you where the creative energy lies in the present day.

 Feel like a quick nosh on something warm, but don’t feel like paying for expensive restaurant fare?
 See my guide to the best creperies in Paris.
 They’re cheap, cheerful and full of choices that are ideal for warming up.